-A Pegged Order is a Limit Order where the price is pegged to the European best bid or offer (EBBO).
-The Relevant Markets used to calculate the EBBO will be appointed and published by the Management Board.
+A Pegged Order is a Limit Order where the price is pegged to the European best bid or offer (EBBO) or the best bid offer on the primary market (PBBO).
+The Relevant Markets used to calculate the EBBO as well as the primary markets will be appointed and published by the Management Board.
 Where a Relevant value is not available, the Pegged Order will remain in the book at the last calculated price.

-The Member determines which side of the EBBO to peg the price to.
+The Member determines whether to use the EBBO or the PBBO and which side of the relevant BBO to peg the price to.
 The Member may also specify a price adjustment.
 A Pegged Order remaining unexecuted during continuous trading will participate in the Closing as a Market Order.